basitali97/FCFS-Vlab/experiment/README.md

 |Weight|	10|	40|	20|
 |Ratio|	10|	7|	6|

 Using the Greedy approach, first item A is selected.
 Then, the next item B is chosen.
 Hence, the total profit is 100 + 280 = 380.
-However, the optimal solution of this instance can be achieved by selecting items, B and C, where the total profit is 280 + 120 = 400.
+However, the optimal solution of this instance can be achieved by selecting items, B and C. where the total profit is 280 + 120 = 400.

 Hence, it can be concluded that Greedy approach may not give an optimal solution.